davisjoseph6/unitymol_copilot/README.md

 python test.py
 ```

-This will run a series of tests to verify the ZMQ connection, basic commands, copilot initialization, and chat functionality.
+This will run a series of tests to verify the ZMQ connection, basic commands, FastAgent imports, and configuration file.

 ## Architecture